edemko/eexprs/README.md

 ## Why?

 Lisp has a very nice separation between parser (which creates an sexpr from a bytestream) and grammar (which gives semantics to those sexprs).
-The Lisp reader is not so different (ignoring reader macros) from a JSON or XML parser: there's still a step before you get to an abstract syntax tree, but at elast you don't have to deal with bytes and characters to understand an sexpr/JSON/XML document.
+The Lisp reader is not so different (ignoring reader macros) from a JSON or XML parser: there's still a step before you get to an abstract syntax tree, but at least you don't have to deal with bytes and characters to understand an sexpr/JSON/XML document.

 Most lispers probably think that sexprs have perfectly fine ergonomics as the representation of a programming language.
 I think Lisp is lacking, and---to be fair---a lot of people avoid Lisp just because it doesn't look fun to program in.